TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

-Let's look a little closer at what actually happened when you put `flex: 1` on those flex-items in the last lesson.
+Let's look a little closer at what actually happened when you put `flex: 1` on those flex items in the last lesson.

 ### Learning Outcomes
 * You'll learn the 3 properties that are defined by the `flex` shorthand, and how to use them individually.

 ### The flex shorthand

-The `flex` declaration is actually a shorthand for 3 properties that you can set on a flex-item.
-These properties affect how flex-items size themselves within their container.
+The `flex` declaration is actually a shorthand for 3 properties that you can set on a flex item.
+These properties affect how flex items size themselves within their container.
 You've seen some shorthand properties before, but we haven't officially defined them yet.

 > Shorthand properties are CSS properties that let you set the values of multiple other CSS properties simultaneously.
 Using a shorthand property, you can write more concise (and often more readable) stylesheets, saving time and energy.
 >